talaugust/definition-complexity/README.md

 ## Citation

-If you use our work, please cite our preprint
+If you use our work, please cite our paper

 ```
 @inproceedings{august-2022-definition-complexity,